Madmalicius/RMTRMS/README.md

 `python -m pipenv shell`\
 Create the database by running the script:\
 `python createDatabase.py`

-## Running the program

-Open the project in Siemen Tecnomatix and allow access to your computer.
-Double click the PositionDB block and change the file location to the newly created database.
-You should also enable "ignore errors" in the debugger tab.\
-Run the updatePosition script:\
-`python updatePosition.py`\
-The position should now be updating and shown in the console.
-Start the simulation in Tecnomatix.

 ## Setting up SteamVR to run HMD-less